$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder

-Beyond the multi-critical Ashkin-Teller point the transition between the $\mathbb{Z}_4$ and the NNN-Haldane phase can be in one of the three regimes $-$ Ashkin-Teller, chiral, and an intermediate floating phase.
-Following Huse and Fisher \cite{Huse_Fischer_1982}, we use the product $\Delta q\times\xi$, where $\Delta q=|q/\pi-1/2|$ is the distance between the wave-vector $q$ from its commensurate value $q=\pi/2$ and $\xi$ is the correlation length.
-Upon approaching the transition $\Delta q$ vanishes with the critical exponent $\bar{\beta}$, while $\xi$ diverges with critical exponent $\nu$.
-Despite $\bar{\beta}$ not being known for the Ashkin-Teller universality class, for conformal transition one can expect $\bar{\beta} > \nu$ \cite{Huse_Fischer_1982,Huse_Fischer_1984}.
-Subsequently, the product $|q/\pi-1/2|\times\xi$ is expected to vanish approaching the Ashkin-Teller transition.
-For the chiral transition $\bar{\beta}=\nu$ and thus the product $|q/\pi-1/2|\times\xi$ goes to a constant.
-By contract, the floating phase, being incommensurate in nature, is separated from the disordered phase by the Kosterlitz-Thouless transition that is characterized by an exponential divergence of the correlation length \cite{kosterlitzOrderingMetastabilityPhase1973} while at the same time the wave-vector $q$ remains incommensurate through the transition.
-Therefore, we expect the product $|q/\pi-1/2|\times\xi$ to diverge in this case.
+Beyond the multi-critical Ashkin-Teller point the transition between the $\mathbb{Z}_4$ and the NNN-Haldane phase can be in one of the three regimes $-$ Ashkin-Teller, chiral, or an intermediate floating phase.
+Following Huse and Fisher \cite{Huse_Fischer_1982}, we use the product $\Delta q\times\xi$ to distinguish the critical regimes, where $\Delta q=|q/\pi-1/2|$ is the distance between the wave-vector $q$ from its commensurate value $q=\pi/2$ and $\xi$ is the correlation length.
+Upon approaching the transition $\Delta q$ vanishes with the critical exponent $\bar{\beta}$, while $\xi$ diverges with the critical exponent $\nu$.
+Despite $\bar{\beta}$ not being known for the Ashkin-Teller universality class, for conformal transitions one expects $\bar{\beta} > \nu$ \cite{Huse_Fischer_1982,Huse_Fischer_1984}.
+Subsequently, the product $|q/\pi-1/2|\times\xi$ is expected to vanish approaching an Ashkin-Teller transition.
+For the chiral transition $\bar{\beta}=\nu$ and thus the product $|q/\pi-1/2|\times\xi$ converges to a constant.
+By contract, the floating phase, being incommensurate in nature, is separated from the disordered phase by a Kosterlitz-Thouless transition that is characterized by an exponential divergence of the correlation length \cite{kosterlitzOrderingMetastabilityPhase1973} while at the same time the wave-vector $q$ remains incommensurate through the transition.
+Therefore, the product $|q/\pi-1/2|\times\xi$ is expected to diverge in this case.